dablak/word-chain/README.md

 About this solution
 -------------------

-This is not the most efficient way to find a word chain and it's neither a way to wind the shortest path.
+This is not the most efficient way to find a word chain and it's neither a way to find the shortest path.
 But it's one of the most simple solutions.

-You can improve it for example using known algorithms to find shorter paths, like A*., or some other heuristics.
+You can improve it for example using known algorithms to find shorter paths, like A*, or some other heuristics.